sajayantony/notation-demos/generate-certificates/README.md

-# Using local keys with Notation
+# Using local keys with notation

 ## OpenSSL Certificate Creation Guide